Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

-Furthermore, we also observe that the mass is not accurately conserved numerically (see right of Fig. \ref{INIT}).
-The reason for these shortcomings comes from the fact, that we truncated the velocity domain at $v_{max}=15$ and set homogeneous Dirichlet boundary conditions $f(t,\pm v_{max})=0$ for all times $t \ge 0$.
-However, since we are dealing with energetic particles, thus distribution functions with heavy tails, truncating the domain necessarily leads to mass losses as well as to a distribution function that gets away after a while from the asymptotic state $f_\infty$.
+Finally, let us also observe that the mass is not perfectly conserved numerically (see right of Fig. \ref{INIT}).
+The reason for this comes from the fact, that we truncated the velocity domain at $v_{\mathrm{max}}=15$ and set homogeneous Dirichlet boundary conditions $f(t,\pm v_{\mathrm{max}})=0$ for all times $t \ge 0$.
+However, since we are dealing with energetic particles, {\it i.e.} distribution functions with heavy tails, truncating the domain necessarily leads to mass losses.
 Truncating the domain more far away reduces this error, however increases naturally the computational time.
-It is because of such difficulties in the numerical discretization of the energetic particle dynamics, that we proposed in this paper the two spectral schemes, the {\it RC}- and the {\it GS}-scheme, which we shall confront in detail in the next subsection.
+It is because of such difficulties in the numerical discretization (via {\it FD}-schemes) of the energetic particle dynamics, that we proposed in this paper the two spectral schemes, the {\it RC}- and the {\it GS}-scheme.